littlstar/littlstar-ios-sdk/README.md

 License
 -------
 By default the SDK works as a **trial version**.
 To create your own applications, you must acquire a **license** file per each published application.
 In order to enable the Littlstar SDK 360 video features the right license file (e.g. com.littlstar.example-app.key.lic) needs to be included in the project.
-It needs to match the platform (at least "iOS"), application version (version=LSOrion) and the bundle ID of the application (e.g. com.littlstar.example-app).
+It needs to match the platform (at least "iOS"), application version (version=Littlstar) and the bundle ID of the application (e.g. com.littlstar.example-app).
 An example header of a license file:

 ```